-Prawn Balchao is a fiery dish from Goa (in coastal western India) that is almost like a pickle.
+Prawn balchão is a fiery dish from Goa (located in coastal western India) that is almost like a pickle.
 Do as the Goans do and serve it with hot plain boiled rice.
 The cuisine of the Goan region is heavily based on their abundant seafood, with influences from Hindu, Muslim, and Portuguese cultures.

-This prawn pickle will keep in the refrigerator for several days, so it is something you can make up ahead and have on hand for guests or for meals later in the week.
+This prawn pickle will keep in the refrigerator for several days, so it is something you can make ahead and have on hand for guests or for meals later in the week.

-- 2 pounds (1 kg) small to medium-sized prawns (cleaned and deveined)
+- 2 pounds small to medium-sized prawns (cleaned and deveined)

-- 2 tbsps garlic paste or 7-10 garlic cloves, chopped
+- 2 tablespoons garlic paste or 7 to 10 garlic cloves (chopped)

-- 1 tbsp ginger paste or a 1-inch piece of ginger, chopped.
+- 1 tablespoon ginger paste or 1-inch piece of ginger (chopped)

 - 10 to 12 dried red chili peppers

 1 tablespoon cumin seeds